kw108/learning_spectral_radius/README.md

 Specify sample_rate in data/synthesize.m and run it to generate sampled channel gains as datasets.
 Specify sampling_rate in data/preprocess_matlab_data.py and run it to generate ground truths, i.e., spectral radii, left eigenvectors, and right eigenvectors.

+## Baseline Models
-Specify sampling rate and fading type and run NN.py to train and test ICNN and DNN models.
+Specify sampling_rate (5e3, 1e4, 5e4, 1e5), fading_type ('rayleigh', 'rician'), and network_type ('ICNN', 'DNN') in NN.py.
+Run it to train and test ICNN and DNN models.

+## Time Series Models
-Specify sampling rate and fading type and run RNN.py to train and test RNN models.
+Specify sampling_rate (5e3, 1e4, 5e4, 1e5), fading_type ('rayleigh', 'rician'), and uniform (True or False) in RNN.py.
+Run it to train and test RNN models.
-Specify sampling rate and fading type and run ODENet.py to train and test ODE-Net models.
+Specify sampling_rate (5e3, 1e4, 5e4, 1e5), fading type ('rayleigh', 'rician'), and uniform (True or False) in ODENet.py.
+Run it to train and test ODE-Net models.